rohit5khanna/Memosynth--lite/README.md

 3. **Timeline Logging (DuckDB):**
    - The memory is logged in DuckDB with a timestamp and version.
-   - Duplicate IDs are prevented by a primary key constraint.
+   - A primary key constraint prevents Duplicate IDs.

 4. **Entity & Relationship Extraction (Neo4j):**
    - Entities and relationships are extracted from the summary using an LLM.